ilcato/homebridge-fibaro-home-center/README.md

 # Contributing and support

-- Feel free to create [Issue](https://github.com/ilcato/homebridge-fibaro-home-center/issues) or [Pull Request](https://github.com/ilcato/homebridge-fibaro-home-center/pulls)
+Feel free to create [Issue](https://github.com/ilcato/homebridge-fibaro-home-center/issues) or [Pull Request](https://github.com/ilcato/homebridge-fibaro-home-center/pulls)

 # Disclaimer

-- This is not the official Fibaro plugin.
-The plugin uses the official API.
-Despite the efforts made, the operation of the plugin is without any guarantees and at your own risk.
+- This is not the official Fibaro plugin but it uses the official Fibaro API.
+- Despite the efforts made, the operation of the plugin is without any guarantees and at your own risk.
+- All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.

 # Latest release notes